How does that work?

 Secret Place of the Most High

-When deep in prayer a Jewish man will put his prayer-shawl up over his head, and so doing he brings together the fringes, the “tsiy tsith,“ representing the Law of G-D and the Name of G-D.
+When deep in prayer a Jewish man will put his prayer-shawl up over his head, and so doing he brings together the fringes, the “tsit tsit,“ representing the Law of G-D and the Name of G-D.

 A Jewish man will began to pray and in this fashion literary “shut out” the world around him!
-To be in the very present of G-D!
+To be in the very presence of G-D!

-Therefore when they pray under the “talith”, the prayer-shawl, they are literally, it’s like you are covering yourself with the presence of G-D!
+Therefore when they pray under the “talit”, the prayer-shawl, they are literally, it’s like they are covering themselves with the presence of G-D!